By: Rabbi Menashe Sasson

 Also, in the name of equality, we see these same Western countries moving away from free-markets and toward centrally-planned economies.
-The details of how this is occurring, whether the state owns the means of production or merely controls nominally private companies that own the means of production, is irrelevant.
+The details of how this is occurring, whether the state owns the means of production or merely controls privately-owned companies that own the means of production, is irrelevant.
 What is important, however, is that there is a constant push away from free-markets and toward a centrally-planned economy, all under the guise of so-called “equality.”

 What we see is that those who would abolish the death penalty, legalize elective abortion, criminalize self-defense, discard thousands of years of tradition by legalizing homosexual so-called “marriage,” and substitute a centrally-planned economy for the free-market, have a unified agenda.

 But what is this unified agenda?
 What is the common thread that connects each of these seemingly diverse and unrelated topics?